yangle293/FDRnet/README.md

 # FDRnet
-FDRnet is an algorithm for identification of significantly mutated (or differentially expressed) subnetworks.
+FDRnet is a method for identifying significantly mutated (or differentially expressed) subnetworks in human disease.

 ## Setup